International Pole Sports Federation: Background and history

 The IPSF has met with the International Olympic Committee (IOC) and has stated that one of its goals is to make pole sports an Olympic sport.
 Their efforts to do so have generated international media attention for pole sports, the IPSF and its founders.
-Most recently, the IPSF applied to SportAccord (now GAISF) in 2015, and was formally granted observer status by GAISF in 2017.
+Most recently, the IPSF applied to SportAccord in 2015, and was formally granted observer status by GAISF in 2017.
+The IPSF is in the process of receiving recognition from both AIMS and SportAccord.
 The media has questioned the purpose of the IPSF and whether it can be a professional sport, especially for youth athletes; the media has also reported on IPSF efforts to standardize the sport, the athleticism required within the championships the IPSF organizes, and IPSF inclusion of a range of age categories, from child athletes to masters athletes in championships.
 Some pole dancers are concerned that the IPSF's efforts and professionalization will promote pole sports over other forms of pole dance, for example making poling more athletic, standardized, and trick heavy to the neglect of artistry.
 However, other pole dancers believe that it would bring greater international recognition to the sport, potentially prompting greater funding and support for national federations and more participation from youth.
 Some of the IPSF's standards are designed to separate pole sports from gymnastics.
-According to the IPSF, the organization signed a three-way agreement with GAISF and FIG (the Federation of International Gymnastics) specifying conditions whereby FIG would support the IPSF's entry into GAISF.
+The IPSF signed a three-way agreement with GAISF and FIG (the Federation of International Gymnastics) specifying conditions whereby FIG would support the IPSF's entry into GAISF.

 Disciplines

 In addition to pole sports, the IPSF has created codes and standards for competitions in the disciplines of ultra pole, artistic pole, and para pole.
 Ultra pole involves rounds of trick battles between participants.
 Artistic pole puts more emphasis on artistic elements compared to pole sports.
-Para pole "has been developed in line with Paralympic criteria to now include three categories, muscle, limb and sight deficiency."
+Para pole has been developed in line with Paralympic and Special Olympic criteria to now include four categories, muscle, limb and sight deficiency, as well as intellectual impairment.
+The IPSF has also added Aerial Hoop, Aerial Pole and Aerial Silks disciplines.